jonericcook/canonjs-example/README.md

 ## Note

-If you change the camera mode (ie from video from camera) the app will pick this up and display the appropriate icon
+If you change the camera mode (ie from video from camera) the app will pick this up and display the appropriate icon.